Soap Your Kids Will Love: How To Make Shower Jellies

 Voila!
 You’ll have a jiggly jello bar of soap in no time!
 However, if you really can’t deal with jiggly soap, you can always freeze your soap into a solid bar if that’s more your thing.

 And last but certainly not least, I’m really excited to share with you my very first ever VIDEO PRODUCTION!
-Ok, maybe it’s only 30 seconds long, but I still think you’ll like seeing this jelly soap in action!
+Ok, maybe it’s only 20 seconds long, but I still think you’ll like seeing this jelly soap in action!
+(This video is watermarked with my blog’s old name, just FYI)